yaoweibin/nginx_tcp_proxy_module/doc/README.txt

     context: *tcp, server*

-    This directive, introduced in Nginx version 0.8.7, specifies the filename of a Certificate Revocation List, in PEM format, which is used to check the revocation status of certificates.
+    This directive specifies the filename of a Certificate Revocation List, in PEM format, which is used to check the revocation status of certificates.

    ssl_prefer_server_ciphers
     syntax: *ssl_prefer_server_ciphers [on|off] *